ognevny/fkys/README.md

 o - prints the contents of the cell to the console p - accepts input from the user into the cell
 [] - while loop (continues while the cell != 0)
+l - set the current cell to 125
 ```

 PS: Please don't actually kill yourself, this language is purely to express my rage